esper-io/console_docs/docs/devices-groups/group-apps.md

-Step 4: Select the app you want to install or uninstall from the Select App dropdown.
+Step 4: Select the application you want to install or uninstall from the Select Application dropdown.

 ![](./images/groupapps/56_DeviceGroup_Manage_Apps_SSchedule_Install_Create_Select_App.png)

 Step 5: Use the radio buttons to choose between using the device’s time or your Console’s time when scheduling an application installation or uninstallation for a group.
-If you select Device time when you schedule an app installation, the installation (or uninstallation) will be performed on the devices in that group whenever it’s the specified time on each device.
+If you select Device time when you schedule an application installation, the installation (or uninstallation) will be performed on the devices in that group whenever it’s the specified time on each device.